UEA-envsoft/OttoMini/README.md

 MiniOtto.py has been derived from Otto.py in the OttoDIY Python Project

-main.py runs the webserver on the ESP32-C3
+main.py runs the webserver on the ESP32-C3 edit line 168 (at time of writing) otto.setTrims(0,0,0,0) to suit your bot

 MO_WebInterface.py contains much of the code for drawing the web page